SMTG-Bham/galore/paper.md

 Asymmetry corrections may be applied to the photoionisation cross-sections to account for the polarisation of sources and angular acceptance range of electron detectors.
-This is especially relevant for HAXPES measurements.
-Currently this data is not included in Galore, but users are able to include corrected cross-sections from a JSON-formatted data file if available.
+This is especially relevant for HAXPES measurements where the experimental geometry may be deliberately changed in order to manipulate the spectrum and expose different contributions.[@Regoutz2016] A best-practice approach is to integrate the relevant equations over a range of angles depending on the equipment geometry.[@Mudd2014] Currently this data is not included in Galore, but users are able to include corrected cross-sections from a JSON-formatted data file if available.